d4rk0wl/cw.kn6vzx.radio/README.md

 9. Change practice input to be controlled
 10. Build Phrases algo to dynamically generate
 11. Make language dropdown actually do something
+12. Sanitize input for only letters or numbers - Forgot about symbols, this is going to be a pain in the ass
+13. Create help documentation and fix modal
+    1. Help documentation to include keyboard shortcuts